 Amperity Privacy Notice

-Last Revised and Effective Date: September 7, 2023.
+Last Revised and Effective Date: August 25, 2025.

 Our Privacy Notice Has Recently Changed.

-See Previous Version
+See Previous Versions

-Amperity, together with its affiliated entities, including but not limited to Amperity UK Limited and Amperity Australia Pty Ltd (together, “Amperity,” “we,” “us,” “our”), are committed to collecting and processing your personal data responsibly and in compliance with applicable data protection laws in all countries in which Amperity operates.
+Amperity Inc., together with its affiliated entities, including but not limited to Amperity UK Limited and Amperity Australia Pty Ltd (together, “Amperity,” “we,” “us,” “our”), are committed to collecting and processing your personal data responsibly and in compliance with applicable data protection laws in all countries in which Amperity operates.
 This Privacy Notice (“Notice”) explains how Amperity collects, processes, transfers and discloses your personal data.
 This Notice also describes the rights you have regarding Amperity’s use of your personal data, the measures Amperity takes to protect the security of the data, and how you can contact us regarding our data protection practices.

 This Notice applies when you: